 Freddie Mac BorrowSmart Program Guidelines

-This program is designed to function with Freddie Mac's Home Possible® and HomeOneSM mortgage products.
-Acquiring single-family houses, condominiums, planned unit developments (PUDs), and mobile homes is compatible with loans with either a fixed or an adjustable interest rate (not eligible for HomeOne).
+• Applicable to single-family houses, condominiums, planned unit developments (PUDs), and mobile homes with fixed or adjustable interest rates (not eligible for HomeOne).

 BorrowSmart Income Limits

-The minimum 3% down payment may be funded entirely from the BorrowSmart program.
+• Minimum 3% down payment, fundable entirely from the BorrowSmart program.

 Home Possible Loan Program

-Freddie Mac offers the Possible Home Program, a mortgage program that helps first-time and low-middle-income borrowers qualify.
-The program guarantees loans for borrowers who meet specific requirements and encourages lenders to approve loans for applicants who wouldn't typically qualify through a conventional mortgage process.
+Freddie Mac's Home Possible Program assists first-time and low-middle-income borrowers.
+This program guarantees loans for applicants meeting specific requirements and encourages lenders to approve loans for those who might not qualify through conventional mortgage processes.

-Freddie Mac outlines several eligibility criteria for borrowers, including a credit score of 660 or higher, a debt-to-income rate of 43% or lower, a down payment of 3%, proof of stable employment and income, and a combined income for all borrowers of no more than 80% of the area's median income.
+• Eligibility criteria: credit score of 660 or higher, debt-to-income rate of 43% or lower, proof of stable employment and income, and a combined income for all borrowers not exceeding 80% of the area's median income.

 Summary

-Lenders and borrowers alike are encouraged to familiarize themselves with these guidelines to promote successful mortgage transactions and contribute to a healthy housing market.
+Lenders and borrowers are encouraged to familiarize themselves with these standards to ensure smooth mortgage transactions and contribute to a robust housing market.
+Explore the BorrowSmart program to make informed decisions, unlocking the door to homeownership with confidence.

 SOURCE: